 - Still feels like the Wild West.
 Unfortunately, the telehealth regulatory and payment landscape is literally changing every day.
 Hence, unless you’re extremely organized and very comfortable with constant change, you’ll feel a bit like a chicken with its head cut off when you try to make the transition to digital care.

 - Not all payers reimburse for it.
-When this article was originally published, PTs were unable to bill Medicare for telehealth physical therapy.
-That has since changed (learn more here), but commercial payers vary widely on their telehealth reimbursement provisions, so you’ll need to check with each payer individually to verify its stance.
+You’re still not allowed to bill Medicare for telehealth PT—at least not at the time of this article’s publication.
+Instead, you’re relegated to providing e-visits (referenced below).
+Commercial payers vary widely on their telehealth reimbursement provisions, so you’ll need to check with each payer individually to verify its stance.

 - Jury’s still out on efficacy.
 Depending on your setting, telehealth may or may not be as effective as in-person care.
 You’ll want to consider the best way you can leverage technology—without selling your patients short.